niceyeti/tutornetes/misc/cluster_dev_workflow.md

 of development components:
 1) fixed cluster and infrastructure components: up script, istio, helming
 2) devsecops basic resources: tilt, kubescape
-3) vanilla web app: a golang app with some endpoints, basic root page, and it charts
+3) vanilla web app: a golang app with some endpoints, basic root page, and its charts
 4) tools: the debugging container

 To develop a complete stack, one branches from master to introduce a new app; any changes